ryandejaegher/hugo-starter/content/articles/fix-the-most-common-design-mistake-on-squarespace.md

 twitter_title = ""

 +++
-A very common problem I’ve seen on Squarespace sites is _realllly long lines_ of text i.e. **line-length is too long**.
+A very common problem I’ve seen on Squarespace sites is _realllly long lines_ of text i.e. the **line-length is too long**.

 You’ll commonly see this on blog posts, but the issue can also appear on non-blog post pages.